onap/osa/docs/index.rst

 ONAP Security Advisories (OSA)
 ------------------------------

-You can find the complete list of published advisories here:
+You can find the up to date list of published advisories here:

 .. toctree::
    :maxdepth: 1